 It’s so frustrating when a parent tries to bring a child who is ill.
 Providers don’t want to upset their parents and they don’t tell them they can’t stay to make their lives miserable.
 They have to consider ALL the kids and families in their care, not just yours.
 It’s your provider’s job to keep everyone’s best interest at heart.
 She loves your kids and she loves your family.

 Think about everyone when you are deciding if your kids should go to daycare or if they really need to stay home.
 Please don’t just give them Tylenol and drop them off.
 We know you want to be a reliable employee, but your family comes first.

-When in doubt, keep your kids home from school or childcare.
+When to keep your sick kids home from school or daycare

 If you’re a provider, and you feel uneasy about a parent bringing a child because they may get the other kids sick, try to do what you would want as another parent in your childcare.
 You aren’t going to build a successful daycare business by letting sick kids come and get the other kids sick.
 It’s super hard to tell parents no, but sometimes it’s best for everyone else.
 Think about that too.